PH-Code-hub/Stock_Flow_Dynamic/README.md

 [![DOI](https://zenodo.org/badge/812214795.svg)](https://zenodo.org/doi/10.5281/zenodo.11526447)

+AnyLogic 8.8.1 was used for model development.
+The Java code related to the developed model in this study is extracted from the AnyLogic model.

 #Description of the model:

 The model runs for 550 timesteps, with each step representing one month, starting from 2003.
 All necessary data to run the model are defined within it, eliminating the need to import data from external files.